spaceconcordia/rocketry-performance/documentation/Performance_Model_Spec.md

-# Engineering Simulator for Rocket Flight Analysis
+# Engineering Simulation for Rocket Flight Analysis

 ## Overview
-The goal of this project is to create an Engineering Simulator for Rocket Flight Analysis in Matlab to model the rocket flight characteristics of the CR-2_4G Rocket.
+The goal of this project is to create an Engineering Simulation for Rocket Flight Analysis in Matlab to model the rocket flight characteristics of the CR-2_4G Rocket.

 Specifically the model should verify the maximum altitude and velocity.
 Further developments are explored for future enhancement.